elahi/sbs_analysis/docs/temperature_methods.md

 Frequency: daily maximum, daily minimum, and daily observed (only through 2010)

 Summarising steps
+  1. Calculate annual means:
-  1. Get maximum of daily maximum for each month
+    * maximum = mean of the daily maximum for three hottest months (aug, sept, oct)
-  2. Get median of daily observed temperature for each month
-  3. Get minimum of daily minimum for each month
+    * minimum = mean of the daily minimum for three coldest months (dec, jan, feb)
+    * 'median' = mean of the daily observed temperature for all 12 months